Right To Self-Defense: Martin Luther King Jr Denied Right And Now We Know Why

-Civil rights leader Rev. Dr. Martin Luther King Jr. once applied for a legal permit from authorities to carry a concealed firearm after his home was firebombed… but he was denied that protection, per multiple media reports, even as government documentation reveals the minister was targeted from 1963 until the day of his assassination.
+Civil rights leader Rev. Dr. Martin Luther King Jr. once applied for a legal permit from authorities to carry a concealed firearm after his home was firebombed.
+However, he was denied that protection, per multiple media reports, even as government documentation reveals the minister was targeted from 1963 until the day of his assassination.

 MLK Jr.’s right to self-defense should have been an easy decision for authorities to grant, given the turmoil in America at the time and the threats aimed at the civil rights leader.